In This Article

 About My Skin/Complexion: Dehydrated, oily, sensitive, perioral dermatitis

-My skin may be the only thing that hates 2020 more than I do.
-Prone to stress breakouts and perioral dermatitis flare-ups, it’s been a six-month-long witching hour for all of my worst irritations.
+From stress breakouts to perioral dermatitis flare-ups, I've been dealing with all of my worst irritations over the last six months.
 I’m always looking for methods to de-stress my skin and use microbiome-restoring ingredients.
 You can see why I got so excited when I heard about this Cover FX product.

 My daily routine is always different depending on what my skin is like each day, or what products I’m testing, but I typically follow the same template.
 I typically start with a cream or balm cleanser; right now my current obsession is Augustinus Bader Cream Cleanser.
 Without fail, I use a daytime serum like iS Clinical Super Serum Advance+ to even my skin tone and fade any post-inflammatory hyperpigmentation.
 That serum is like pressing the 4x fast-forward button on your skin’s cell turnover and healing.
 I do use a light daytime oil, like The Ordinary Squalane, before applying a skin tint or color correcting cream.
 ILIA Super Serum Skin Tint and IT Cosmetics CC+ Cream are my summer favorites.